 A wood stove is a great camp cooking option.
 Wood stoves use plentiful fuel that is either free or reasonably priced.
 In many campgrounds, small amounts of wood can be picked up from the ground near your campsite.
 Good wood stoves are fuel efficient and are available in a wide range of sizes.
-Small stoves (for example the Firebox) are popular with backpackers because they fold flat into a small package and use small twigs for fuel - but they cannot accommodate larger pots needed to prepare family meals.
-Medium sized stoves such as Solo wood stoves are popular with many campers but they require a little more packing space and still cannot accommodate larger pots.
+Small stoves (for example the Firebox) are popular with backpackers but they cannot accommodate larger pots needed to prepare family meals.
+Medium sized stoves such as Solo wood stoves are popular with many campers but they require extra packing space and still cannot accommodate larger pots.
 Several other brands have been praised on the web and in YouTube videos but none of them are designed to cook large meals.
 So, I recently developed a Woody portable campfire stove that is large enough to accommodate a 12-inch fry pan, a 10-quart stock pot, or three small saucepans.
 A few photos of Woody and its prototype are presented below.
 See the "Gear" page for specific details.

 Propane stoves have been a very popular choice for family campers for many years.
 They are very simple to use and their fuel cylinders can be found in almost any department or convenience store.
 Just screw the fuel cylinder onto the stove and turn on the burners.
 When the cylinder runs out of fuel, just screw it off and screw on a fresh cylinder.
 The primary limitation of these stoves is the relatively large amount of packing space they and their fuel require.
 A second limitation is the inconvenience of having to walk or drive to the store to buy replacement fuel cylinders.
 Several companies make these stoves but the best known is Coleman.